learn-co-curriculum/omniauth_readme/README.md

 (Note: as of March 2018, Facebook requires `https` uris for redirects.
 Make sure to prepend your `Valid OAuth Redirect URIs` with `https`.)

 Click `Save Changes`, and then click on `Dashboard` in the sidebar.
+Click on `Settings` and then `Basic`.
 Keep the page handy because we'll need those `App ID` and `App Secret` values in a minute, but first...

 ### `dotenv-rails`
 Instead of setting environment variables directly in our local `ENV` hash, we're going to let an awesome gem handle the hard work for us. `dotenv-rails` is one of the best ways to ensure that environment variables are correctly loaded into the `ENV` hash in a secure manner.
 Using it requires four steps: